MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-platform-create-entity.md

    Before you create a table, check out the [table reference](../../developer/data-platform/reference/about-entity-reference.md) for a description of available standard tables.
 These tables cover typical scenarios.
 If one of these tables meets your requirements as is or after minor changes, you can save time by starting with that table.

-4. In the **New table** panel, enter the following information columns.
+1. In the **New table** panel, enter the information for all required columns and the optional columns that you want.
 Required columns are designated with an asterisk (*) next to the column label.
+More information: [Dataverse table options](#dataverse-table-options).

+## Dataverse table options

 |Option  |Name  |Description  |Can be edited after table creating  |
 |---------|---------|---------|---------|